Lazin/Syncope/README.md

   SYNCOPE_LOCK(lock_layer, &b);  // can cause deadlock
 }
 ```
-Syncope uses lock pool and hashing unser the hood so you can get deadlock even if you lock on different objects this way.
+Syncope uses lock pool and hashing under the hood so you can get deadlock even if you lock on different objects this way.
 You must synchronize both objects with one call instead:
 ```C++
 Foo a, b;
 ...